Normal processing time

 There is no limit on the number of hours you may work while living in Denmark.
 This also applies if you are studying in Denmark.

 You do not need an EU residence document in order to begin work.
-This is the case even if you have – or have applied for – a residence document as a worker, as a self-supporting individual or for some other reason.
+This is the case even if you have – or have applied for – a residence document as an employee, as a self-supporting person or for some other reason.

 If you are a third-country citizen and fulfil the conditions for grounds for residence as a family member to an EU citizen, you have the same rights to reside and work in Denmark as the EU citizen.